Why does our skin change as we age?

 - Supplying your skin with plenty of antioxidants to counter free-radical damage

 This can give you an idea of what you want from the skincare products that you use.
 Now that we have this foundation to work with, I’m going to take a look at what a good daily skincare routine for ageing skin should look like!

 Start and end the day by cleansing

-Hopefully this is already an established part of your daily routine – if it isn’t, it definitely should be!
+Hopefully, this is already an established part of your daily routine – if it isn’t, it definitely should be!
 Cleansing in the morning helps to remove any oils, bacteria or residues that may have built up on your skin during the night.
-Cleansing also gives you the chance to start the day with a clean canvas, but it takes on a whole new meaning in evening.
+Cleansing also gives you the chance to start the day with a clean canvas, but it takes on a whole new meaning in the evening.

 Cleansing your skin at night ensures that you don’t go to bed with any make-up residues, pollutants or bacteria that have accumulated on your face during the day, helping to prevent any breakouts or flare-ups.
 It’s important to mention though, to remember that while cleansing can help to remove these residues and impurities, a cleanser is not the same thing as make-up remover.